Cybnate/Counterparty/README.md

 ## Summary

-Peersste is a suite of financial tools in a protocol built on top of the Peercoin blockchain and using the blockchain as a service for the reliable publication and timestamping of its messages.
+PeerAsset is a suite of financial tools in a protocol built on top of the Peercoin blockchain and using the blockchain as a service for the reliable publication and timestamping of its messages.